-Embossing involves making reliefs on surfaces of paper, fabric etc, so that the image is imprinted in either a raised or lowered design.
-Stamps made of metals, rubber or engraved rollers are usually used for embossing.
+Embossing involves making reliefs on surfaces of paper, fabric, etc so that the image is imprinted in either a raised or lowered design.
+In commercial fabric production Stamps made of metals, rubber or engraved rollers are usually used for embossing.

 How to emboss fabric with embossing powder

-This process uses ink and embossing powder along with stamps and stamping pads to make the design .
-The fabric is stamped with the stamps .
+Originally this process uses ink and embossing powder along with stamps and stamping pads to make the design.
+The fabric is stamped with the stamps.
 This stamped area is sprinkled with embossing powder, fully, thoroughly

 This method is better done one single imprint at a time, rather than everything stamped and then powder applied and then together heat set.
 One design at a time is the way to go.